Howard Schnellenberger, 87, Miami, Louisville coach, dies | Times Leader

 “I think it all goes back to the day they had a parade in Miami for the national championship team,” he once said.
 “I saw the people on the sidelines — black families, Cuban families, Hispanics and Anglo families — all there, 100,000 strong, celebrating their ball team and community.
 That football team was able to do something the federal government, city and county tried to do and couldn’t: bring the community together.”

 Schnellenberger’s career bowl record was 6-0, and he experienced perfection in the NFL, too.
-He was the offensive coordinator under Don Shula for the Miami Dolphins in 1972, when they won the Super Bowl to finish 17-0 for the NFL’s only undefeated, untied season.
+He was the offensive coordinator under Don Shula for the Miami Dolphins in 1972, when they won the Super Bowl to finish 17-0 for the NFL’s only perfect season.

 He would wear a championship ring on each hand, one for the Dolphins and the other for the ’83 Hurricanes.
 That University of Miami team finished No. 1 thanks to a 31-30 upset victory over Nebraska in the Orange Bowl, a game still considered among the greatest in college football history.